DaEunFullGrace/DyRA/README.md

 python -m pip install -e detectron2 python -m pip install -e AdelaiDet
 ```
-DETR - Will be uploaded
+DETR - Will be uploaded together with the weight link

 ## Config Files
 * Config files are in "detectron2/configs/DyRA" or "AdelaiDet/configs/DyRA"